Keep away from Pumpkinhead,

 The final stage Pumpkinhead was sculpted by Alec Gillis (for the head), and Tom Woodruff, Jr. and John Rosengrant (for the body).
 Rosengrant and Howard Berger painted the creature, which was built as a full-size suit, performed by Woodruff.
 The skin was cast in foam latex, with spandex embedded to enhance the suit’s durability, whereas the claws were cast in translucent resin.
 For reasons of budget, the creature suit’s hands were poseable, but not articulated; two insert animatronic arms were thus constructed by David Nelson.

-Both a fully-articulated hero head and a stunt head were built to be mounted on the suit, right above the performer’s actual head — to increase the Monster’s height.
+Both fully-articulated hero heads and stunt heads were built to be mounted on the suit, right above the performer’s actual head — to increase the monster’s height.
 Pumpkinhead’s digitigrade leg design also dictated that a system of leg extensions would be employed.
 They were devised by Richard Landon, and used in combination with a harness due to their design.
 “We never really intended [the extensions] to be weight-supporting so that I’d be able to walk on two legs,” Woodruff said.
 “The idea was always that we’d have some kind of rig system to take some of the weight off, because we didn’t want to build them up so big that we’d have to make them bulky.
 We wanted to keep everything really sleek in design.”

-Pumpkinhead’s leg extensions were among the first to be successfully employed in a film, and the technology used to build and use them was refined from Boss Studios’ unsuccessful attempts with the original Predator.
+Pumpkinhead’s leg extensions were among the first to be successfully employed in a film, and the technology used to build and use them employed Boss Film Studios’ research for their unsuccessful attempt with the original Predator.
 Scenes with Pumpkinhead shot from the waist up did not even need to employ the extensions, and as such the performer simply walked on platforms to maintain the illusion of the creature’s height.
 Gerani commented: “what’s interesting is Predator originally had Pumpkinhead’s legs, these satyr-like legs, and it was difficult for him to walk, which is why in the film you only see quick glimpses.
 You really only see him walking in a church, and that’s because the stilts are off.
 The Predator has a lot of running around to do, so that’s why Pumpkinhead was given that unwieldy leg arrangement.
 It works pretty well, I think.”

 Woodruff, who could see through two holes in Pumpkinhead’s neck, wanted to infuse specific vibes in the performance, also inspired by Ray Harryhausen’s special effects work.
 “We had to get the feeling that it was a creature born from a dead body,” Woodruff said, “a regenerating thing.
 That was the point where I tried to work in those Ray Harryhausen-type moments, always trying to look toward his stuff.
 I incorporated a lot of his idiosyncrasies into not just Pumpkinhead, but things I’ve done since then.
 There are times where I’ll try to put a lot of that body language into a performance.”

 In the end of the film, to illustrate the creature’s bond with the farmer, Pumpkinhead’s face mutates into a more humanoid configuration, reminiscent of Ed Harley’s face.
-Again, a hero head and a stunt head were built; John Rosengrant sculpted the new face, infusing traits and connotations from Lance Henriksen.
+Again, a hero head and a stunt head were built; John Rosengrant sculpted the new face, infusing traits and connotations from Lance Henriksen into its appearance.
 Ed is ultimately damned to become the next Pumpkinhead — and is seen being buried as a deformed fetus, which was created as a featureless dummy, sculpted to include Henriksen’s features.

 Thanks to Winston’s experience with creature effects, Pumpkinhead‘s budget was used to full potential.
 “It’s funny, but we never had a sense of being constrained by the budget on that show,” Mahan recalled, “and that was because Stan knew what to spend the money on and how to get the most out of everything we built.”
 He also commented on the experience: “When I revisit Pumpkinhead after all these years, and I realize that it was done in 1987, all in-camera, and for only three million dollars, I’m amazed at how much movie is there.
 I think it is a really impressive example of a first-time director’s work.
 And it is still used as a model for low-budget films.
 People reference Pumpkinhead all the time when they are looking at how to make an effective low-budget movie.”